challfry/TheKraken/Docs/Feature plans.md

 ## Games?
 Maybe we can combine AR and beacons to create shipboard game things?

+Chaos Engine, where players get randomly paired and must find each other.
+Once the server pairs, players start receiving updates about each others' shipboard loc (via beacons).
+Paired players moving phones close to each other scores the points.

+AR Pokemon Go -- distribute QR code paper around ship, scan to see pokemon and take picture?

 ## Event View improvements
 Offline mode, especially so that events can be viewed onshore Happening Now view